pcon-jsr/React-UI-Components/README.md

 5. Bootstrap

 Clean and Commented Code is accepted .
-Writing unit test and integration code  is also required for each function of the component .
+Writing unit test and integration test code  is also required for each function of the component .
 Interested users can contact me at kashyap959821@gmail.com.